dustinlacewell/jrpc/README.md

 ========================

-`jrpc` is a module built ontop of Twisted and Autobahn for creating websocket servers that speak a simple RPC protocol over JSON.
+`jrpc` is a module built ontop of Twisted and Autobahn for creating websocket servers that speak a simple two-way RPC protocol over JSON.
 A corresponding Javascript library is provided for easy integration into front-ends.
 Both endpoints support bidirectional RPC with result callbacks.